ShawonAshraf/annotated-transformer-flax/README.md

-# transformer-flax
+# annotated-transformer-flax

-implementation of transformer architecture using flax and jax
+replicating the annotated transformer notebook using flax and jax transforms